 Stimulates Protein Synthesis

-Zinc plays a significant role in the synthesis of protein in the body.
-Zinc acts as an antioxidant and is involved in some of the biochemically decisive reactions in the body, including, enzymatic function, protein synthesis, and carbohydrate metabolism.
+Zinc plays a significant role in the body’s synthesis of protein.
+Zinc acts as an antioxidant and is involved in some of the biochemically decisive reactions in the body, including enzymatic function, protein synthesis, and carbohydrate metabolism.

 Prevents Cancer

 Zinc is instrumental in maintaining the prostate gland and prevents the damage or strain that can lead to problems like cancer.
-The MINERALS antioxidants mean that it actively seeks out free radicals, the hazardous by-products of cell metabolism that can cause some diseases.
-Free radicals can morph into healthy
+The MINERALS antioxidants mean that it actively seek out free radicals, the hazardous by-products of cell metabolism that can cause some diseases.
+Free radicals can morph into healthy ones.

 Relieves Chronic Fatigue

 Health professionals recommend that People suffering from chronic fatigue should consume foods that are rich in zinc minerals.
 Fish oil is the most recommended cure for curing chronic fatigue.
-The mineral helps in proper muscle development and thus its intake ensures that muscles within the body are always revitalized regardless of the activity an individual takes part
+The mineral helps in proper muscle development, and thus, its intake ensures that muscles within the body are always revitalized regardless of the activity in which an individual takes part.

 Treats Alopecia

-Alopecia is a condition that causes the loss of hair in both children and adults Doctors often tell people that suffer from this condition to boost their intake of zinc in their diet.
+Alopecia is a condition that causes the loss of hair in both children and adults.
+Doctors often tell people who suffer from this condition to boost their intake of zinc in their diet.
 Since it is beneficial for healthy hair, the disease occurs minimally.
 Zinc supplements are mainly recommended to patients to reduce the risk posed by the disease.
 The pills can be found across most health stores and groceries.
-Children are more likely to be affected by the condition, and thus parents are encouraged to feed the children foods rich in minerals.
+Children are more likely to be affected by the condition, and thus, parents are encouraged to feed their children foods rich in minerals.

 Controls Bone Loss

 Bone nutrient deficiency occurs due to fragile and weak bones.
-Zinc contains the mineral hydroxyapatite that aids in the strengthening of bones in the body.
-It is therefore instrumental that Zinc gets supplemented in the diet of any individual both young and old (García, 2014)
+Zinc contains the mineral hydroxyapatite, which aids in the strengthening of bones in the body.
+It is, therefore, instrumental that Zinc gets supplemented in the diet of any individual, both young and old (García, 2014)

 Treats Night Blindness

 Zinc has been found to reduce night blindness.
-It works in conjunction with vitamin A. People are required to consume about 300miligrams of zinc in their diet to maintain good vision.
-The consumption of foods such as beef, lamb, oysters, buckwheat, and crabs, as they are hoarded with this mineral and will improve your ability to see.
+It works in conjunction with vitamin A. People are required to consume about 300 milligrams of zinc in their diet to maintain good vision.
+The consumption of foods such as beef, lamb, oysters, buckwheat, and crabs, as they are hoarded with this mineral, will improve your ability to see.
 It is particularly helpful for those suffering from night blindness.
 Vitamin A stimulates the production of specific enzymes that need Zinc, therefore making it a necessary element in reducing night blindness.

-According to the World Health Organization, diarrhea kills an astonishing 1.6 million children under five every year.
-The consumption of zinc pills helps to reduce diarrhea .various studies conducted have proven that Zinc aids in the reduction of diarrhea
+According to the World Health Organization, diarrhoea kills an astonishing 1.6 million children under five every year.
+The consumption of zinc pills helps to reduce diarrhoea.
+Various studies have proven that Zinc aids in the reduction of diarrhoea.

 Zinc has been found to be instrumental in the treatment of mental conditions.
-Zinc is a supplement when used with fluoxetine suppresses the production and transmission of glutamate .doctors use the mineral on children with attention deficit disorder.
+Zinc is a supplement that suppresses the production and transmission of glutamate when used with fluoxetine.
+Doctors use the mineral in children with attention deficit disorder.
 The mineral also helps to reduce occurrences such as hallucinations, aggression, and delusions in mentally unstable people.
-Zinc’s antidepressant properties make it elemental in the treatment of mental conditions
+Zinc’s antidepressant properties make it elemental in the treatment of mental conditions.

 Prevention of autism